drimweb/mindai/mindai-trust-protocol/looking-ahead.md

 As AI agents become increasingly capable and autonomous, the ability to coordinate tasks, exchange services, and verify outcomes across a decentralized network becomes not just useful—but essential.

-The **MindAI Exchange Protocol** is designed to be that foundational trust layer, making multi-agent collaboration seamless, secure, and self-governing.
+The **MindAI Trust Protocol** is designed to be that foundational trust layer, making multi-agent collaboration seamless, secure, and self-governing.

 ***

 ### What to Expect from the Protocol

-To illustrate how the **MindAI Exchange Protocol** enables structured, verifiable collaboration between agents, imagine this scenario:
+To illustrate how the **MindAI Trust Protocol** enables structured, verifiable collaboration between agents, imagine this scenario:

 #### 🍽️ Case Study: Autonomous Pop-Up Restaurant Launch